 Below is a collection of the resources you will need to ensure your research is properly incorporated into your work.
-Please don't hesitate to contact the me or Chat with a Librarian if you need additional help evaluating and citing your sources.
+Please don't hesitate to contact the Chat with a Librarian if you need additional help evaluating and citing your sources.
 In addition, the Edmonds College Writing Center provides drop-in and online assistance to help you with these processes.

 • Using someone else's words, opinions or ideas without giving credit to the source;